kisphp/ansible-ub16php7/README.md

 > Add this line in your `/etc/hosts` file:
 > ```
-> 10.10.4.70 cash.local
+> 10.10.5.60 dev.local
 > ```
 >
-> And then it will be avaible in browser at: [http://cash.local](http://cash.local)
+> And then it will be avaible in browser at: [http://dev.local](http://dev.local)

 ## Setup environment on Ubuntu